TokoFree/TCABootcamp/Day1/README.md

 ## IfLet Introduction

 Branch: `bootcamptca/iflet-start`

 Some of you think of using default value for the productState before you get the real value from the server.
 There are some disadvantage on using that style, as you might have difficulty how to differentiate between default value from open the page or it is the real value which have the same value as the default one.
 The other one is you need to keep creating default value whenever your model size (huge/small).

 The better way to overcome this issue by make the `productNode` optional, and only initiate it when you get it to non optional.

-let's change the productNode type to be optional
+Let's change the productNode type to be optional
 ```swift
 private var productNode: CardNode?
 ```